Firely Auth Settings

 • DisplayName: Name that will be displayed in the UI of Firely Auth for users to select which identity provider to use if multiple are configured or if a local login is enabled as well.

-• ClientId: ClientId of Firely Auth that will be used in the implicit token flow in order to retreive an id token from the external identity provider.
+• ClientId: ClientId of Firely Auth that will be used in the implicit token flow in order to retrieve an id token from the external identity provider.

-• ClientSecret: ClientSecret of Firely Auth that will be used in the implicit token flow in order to retreive an id token from the external identity provider.
+• ClientSecret: ClientSecret of Firely Auth that will be used in the implicit token flow in order to retrieve an id token from the external identity provider.

 AllowedOrigins